skipyas0/prompt_optimization/README.md

-# Prompt optimalization
+# Prompt optimization
 #### *Work in progress*
 This repository constains code for my bachelor's thesis on the topic of LLM prompt optimalization.
-The main focus is on optimalization through evolutionary algorithms.
+The main focus is on optimization through evolutionary algorithms.

 ## Usage
 As of now only possible using a SLURM job scheduler and a SLURM script on a compute cluster.